 Color palette envy

 Whoever said color palettes have to be boring?
 Get inspired about your branding with a color palette that captures both the shades and feels of what you’re going for.
 This design starts with the image of the water, and we used the eyedropper tool in the Graphic palette to get the squares perfectly colored.

 Make it in New PicMonkey: To get an image inside of an graphic, select the graphic and head down to the Textures tab.
 Click Add your own and turn the Fade slider all the way down to see your pure, unadulterated image.

 Like all the New PicMonkey goodness you see?
-Sign up here to get access.
+Try it out.